-Because of these security measures, you cannot take physical notes using pen and paper during the GMAT Online Exam and instead need to use an online whiteboard provided onscreen.
-Travis’ chief concern—that the calculations required for the GMAT’s quantitative section are too complex to do easily using an online notepad—matches that of some candidates.
+Because of these security measures, you initially could not take physical notes using pen and paper during the GMAT Online Exam and instead needed to use an online whiteboard provided onscreen.
+Travis’ chief concern—that the calculations required for the GMAT’s quantitative section are too complex to do easily using an online notepad—matched that of some candidates.

 To get all your questions answered, BusinessBecause teamed up with Vineet Chhabra, global product and marketing head for the GMAT exam.

 For your next read, check out the article: Online GMAT Exam | Your Questions Answered

 Note: The GMAT Online Exam now allows a physical whiteboard option.